nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, the same configuration detailed in the course.
+The model used an adam optimizer, using the same configuration detailed in the course.

 ####4.
 Appropriate training data